-The Town Assessor's Office, headed by Lauren Elliott, is responsible for the equitable valuation of all real and personal property in accordance with Connecticut State Statutes at 70% of market value for the annual production of the Grand List.
+The Town Assessor's Office, headed by Lauren Elliott, is responsible for the equitable valuation of all real and personal property in accordance with Connecticut State Statutes at 70 percent of market value for the annual production of the Grand List.
 It also administers property tax exemptions within the Town.

 Obtaining Information on a Property